-Small mistakes while addressing failed payments have a big impact on growth.
-The problem only gets worse, as lost customer value compounds month-over-month.
+Small mistakes with recurring payments have a big impact on growth, as lost revenue compounds month-over-month.

-In this guide we’ll show you how to fight involuntary churn like a real pro.
+In this guide we’ll show you how to reduce involuntary churn like a real pro.

 1. Pre-dunning: don't do it.

-Years ago, it was a best practice to warn customers 30 days, 15 days, and 3 days before their card expired.
+Years ago, companies sent warning emails to customers 30, 15, and 3 days before their card expired.
 These pre-expiration emails were called “pre-dunning.”

 Why does this matter?
-Imagine we are “pre-dunning,” sending customers emails with warnings that say YOUR CARD WILL SOON EXPIRE!
+Imagine we are sending pre-dunning emails with the subject line "Urgent: Your card will soon expire!"

-When you turn off pre-dunning, these 7 payments clear without an issue.
+When you turn off pre-dunning, payments clear without an issue.
 Recurring billing doesn’t skip a beat.
-The renewal is seamless and low friction, as subscriptions are designed to be.
+Subscription renewals are seamless, as subscriptions are designed to be.

 If you’d like to get in front of your customers before their billing date, focus on friendly messaging that adds value for them.

-But spare them the warning letters—let Card Updater work its magic in the background.
+But spare them the pre-dunning emails—let card updates happen in the background.

-Ongoing, that means 21% fewer emails being sent every month.
-This can quickly add up to thousands of customers who are blissfully unaware there was a temporary billing problem.
+Right out of the gates, that means 21% fewer emails being sent every month.
+This often adds up to thousands of customers who are happily unaware there was a (temporary) billing issue.

 Side benefit: By allowing time to resolve payments via reattempts, your recovery metrics will actually make sense.
 When emailing right away for a card update, there is no way to separate necessary card updates from frivolous ones.

-Doing nothing when payments fail isn’t an option, but doing nothing for the right amount of time… that’s what a bulletproof system will do.
-This is why we've made passive recovery via card retries our top priority at Churn Buster, treating card updates as a last resort.
+Doing nothing when payments fail isn’t an option, but waiting for the right time to intervene… that’s a best practice.
+This is why we've made passive recovery via card retries priority #1 at Churn Buster, treating card updates as a last resort.